Concerned during diaper changes.

 Worried About Your Own Thoughts

 You may be saying that you're concerned about your own feelings while changing your son’s diaper.
 If this is the case, thoughts and feelings themselves are not illegal, but they would be cause for concern.
-You may want to ask yourself these Twelve Questions About Your Behavior Only You Can Answer.
+You may want to ask yourself these Fifteen Questions About Your Behavior Only You Can Answer.
 If the answer to any of these questions is "yes", please consider finding help and addressing these thoughts and feelings.
 It takes a lot of courage to reach out for help, and I’d like to offer you some resources for support.

 Getting Help Through Treatment